rawify/BitSet.js/README.md

 BitSet setRange(from, to[, value=1])
 ---
-Helper function for set, to set an entire range to a given value
+Mutable; Helper function for set, to set an entire range to a given value

 BitSet clear([from[, to])
 ---
-Sets a portion of a given bitset to zero
+Mutable; Sets a portion of a given bitset to zero

 - If no param is given, the whole bitset gets cleared
 - If one param is given, the bit at this index gets cleared